-Image and Text contributed by Sudhir Gurtoo, Pune
+Image and Narrative contributed by Sudhir Gurtoo, Pune

 My father Prof. Dukhharan Nath Gurtoo was born in 1917 and came from a Kashmiri Pandit Family.
 They lived in Jodhpur, Rajasthan.
 His father was an Economist and always encouraged everyone in the family to study more.
 After completing his own education my father began to teach at the University of Lucknow in the late 1930s.
 He then studied at the London School of Economics (LSE) in 1945 had a chance to witness the World War while studying in Europe.
 A few years later, in 1952, he was awarded the Fulbright Scholarship to study at the The University of Princeton, New Jersey as a Research scholar.